Envy (2004 film): Reception

 Envy received generally negative reviews from critics.
 On Rotten Tomatoes, the film has an approval rating of 8%, based on 118 reviews with an average rating of 3.11/10.
 The site's critical consensus reads: "Jack Black and Ben Stiller fail to wring laughs from a script that's essentially one extended poop joke."
 On Metacritic, the film has a score of 31 out of 100, based on 30 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "D" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film two out of four stars.
 He said: "The movie is funny, yes, but not really funny enough."
-Varietys Robert Koehler wrote that the film "can't decide whether to be an eccentric black comedy or a middle-of-the-road diversion" and "Levinson's desire to provoke extreme laughs isn't matched by a strategy of how to get to the edge -- especially when the edge is some distance from his trusty Baltimore storytelling roots."
+Varietys Robert Koehler wrote that the film "can't decide whether to be an eccentric black comedy or a middle-of-the-road diversion" and Barry Levinson's "desire to provoke extreme laughs isn't matched by a strategy of how to get to the edge -- especially when the edge is some distance from his trusty Baltimore storytelling roots."

 Stella Papamichael of BBC said that "Envy is all about flogging a dead horse", while Nick Schager of Slant stated regarding a scene in a film: "[a] canary-yellow Lamborghini's license plate reads "Caca King" in Envy, nicely summing up this dreadful money-versus-friendship comedy".
 According to Time Out: "Had School of Rock not made Jack Black so bankable, this comedy would surely have gone straight to video – which is where it belongs".

-The film was nominated for a Razzie Award for Worst Actor (Stiller), but lost to Fahrenheit 9/11 (George W. Bush).
+The film was nominated for a Golden Raspberry Award for Worst Actor (Stiller for this film, Along Came Polly, Anchorman: The Legend of Ron Burgundy, Dodgeball: A True Underdog Story and Starsky & Hutch) but lost to Fahrenheit 9/11 (George W. Bush) at the 25th Golden Raspberry Awards.